franciscomcsousa/HDSSerenity/README.md

 ## Introduction

-HDSLedger is a simplified permissioned (closed membership) blockchain system with high dependability guarantees.
+HDSSerenity is a simplified permissioned (closed membership) blockchain system with high dependability guarantees.
 It uses the Istanbul BFT consensus algorithm to ensure that all nodes run commands in the same order, achieving State Machine Replication (SMR) and guarantees that all nodes have the same state.